vcflib/bio-vcf/README.md

 lines (variant calls) first go through a raw parser returning an array of fields.
 Further (lazy) parsing is handled through VcfRecord.

-Health warning: Early days, your mileage may vary because I add features as I go along!
-At this point the filter is geared towards the somatic sniper.
-If something is not working, check out the source code.
+At this point the filter is pretty generic with multi-sample support.
+If something is not working, check out the feature descriptions and the source code.
 It is not hard to add features.
+Otherwise, send me a short example of a VCF statement you need to work on.

 ## Installation